opis/docs/json-schema/2.x/array.md

 The value of this keyword must be a boolean.
 If set to `false` the keyword validation will be ignored.

-Be aware of additional processing time needed when enabling `uniqueItems` for larger JSON arrays, especially JSON arrays of objects.
+Be aware of additional processing time needed when enabling `uniqueItems` for large JSON arrays, especially arrays of objects.
 {:.alert.alert-warning data-title="Performance"}

 {% capture schema %}